 The fragrance load is a suggested range or value for the percentage of fragrance oil in a candle.
 Learn more about why this matters in our Fragrance Load post.

 Girth is sometimes used by delivery companies as a basis for pricing.
 For a rectangular box, the girth is 2 * (height + width), i.e. the perimeter of a projection or cross section perpendicular to its length.

 A preserving process in which hot product is dispensed into a hot jar, immediately capped with a warm lid.
 When performed properly, the vacuum created as the product cools is sufficient to result in a hermetic seal.
-This process is not approved by the NCHFP but can be authorized by a Process Authority for specific recipes during the process of attaining approval for producing a commercial product. *This is only approved for certain recipes and products.
+This process is not approved by the NCHFP but can be authorized by a Process Authority for specific recipes during the process of attaining approval for producing a commercial product.
+This is sometimes referred to as “hot-fill and cool”. *This is only approved for certain recipes and products.

 The IFRA Conformity Certificate (or IFRA Statement as it is often referred) is a document established by the fragrance compound manufacturer and based on a trust relationship between the fragrance supplier and its customer.
 It sets out the safe use levels based on Classes of products.
 When applicable, these documents can be found in the product’s “Attached Documents” tab.
 Learn more about the IFRA here.

 A process produced by an induction machine.
 Heat produced by the machine bonds the specialized foil liner to the opening of the container (usually plastic).
 Because the liner remains in place until removed by the consumer, it is recognized as an acceptable method of tamper evidency by the FDA.

 Refers to the height of the smooth flat area of the jar on which you would apply a label.
 You can find label panel height information for Fillmore Container’s products under the product description details and/or specs chart.